Percentages¶

 Converting Between Forms¶

-Divide by 100 (or move decimal point two places left):
+Divide by 100 — move the decimal point two places left:

-Multiply by 100 (or move decimal point two places right):
+Multiply by 100 — move the decimal point two places right:

 Practice Problems¶